Filter by type:

 @inbook{suarez2013ursus,

-author="C. Suarez-Mejias and C. Echevarria and P. Nunez and L.J.
+author="C. Suarez-Mejías and C. Echevarría and P. Núñez and L.J.
 Manso and P. Bustos and S. Leal and C. Parra",

 title="Ursus: A robotic assistant for training of children with motor impairments",